Related articles

 Rails.application.initialize!

-So after requiring ./config/application.rb (which is already required at this point), #initialize! is called.
+So after asking . /config/application.rb (which is already needed at this stage), #initialize! is called.

 # Initialize the application passing the given group.
 By default, the